CHOOSING AND BUYING A VIOLET WAND

 One can often get the BD-10A and BD-10AS in very good shape for $100.00 or less on eBay. eBay is very buyer-friendly, so if the item is sold as used without any warnings (“not working”, “repair/parts only”, etc.) you can return it at the sellers cost for a full refund, even if the seller does not offer returns!

-Be careful though: There is an old version, which is called BD-10 and BD-10S respectively (without the “A” after the 10) and those units are very old).
+AGE: There is an old version, which is called BD-10 and BD-10S respectively (without the “A” after the 10) and those units are quite old.
 If a unit is sold with the original ETP electrode and you see in the picture that the electrode has a red connector between base and tip as in the following picture, it’s a very old unit.
+This might not be a reason to not buy it.
+As the internals are the same, if it hasn’t been used a lot, a 20-year-old unit is better than a 2-year-old that has been used hundreds of times or been abused.

 Newer units have an electrode with a white connector as in this picture: